tonytvo/blog-generator/content/blog/art-of-war/index.md

 ## Take the Line of Least Expectation: The Ordinary-Extraordinary Strategy
-- People expect your behavior to conform to known patterns and conventions.
+- People expect your behaviour to conform to known patterns and conventions.
 Your task as a strategist is to upset their expectations.
-Surprise them and chaos and unpredictability--which they try desperately to keep at bay--enter their world, and in the ensuing mental disturbance, their defenses are down and they are vulnerable.
+Surprise them and chaos and unpredictability--which they try desperately to keep at bay--enter their world.
+In the ensuing mental disturbance, their defences are down and they are vulnerable.
 First, do something ordinary and conventional to fix their image of you, then hit them with the extraordinary.
 The terror is greater for being so sudden.
 Never rely on an unorthodox strategy that worked before--it is conventional the second time around.
 Sometimes the ordinary is extraordinary because it is unexpected.

 - **Unconventional Warfare**
   - Unconventional warfare has four main principles, as gleaned from the great practitioners of the art.